Ashli Babbitt shooting was lawful, unnamed Capitol Police officer cleared, internal review finds

 The U.S. Capitol Police found the fatal shooting of Ashli Babbitt during the Jan.
 6 riot was lawful, and the officer, whose name will remain concealed, will not be disciplined over the deadly use of force.

 Babbitt, a 35-year-old California woman and U.S. Air Force veteran, was shot by a U.S. Capitol Police officer in the Speaker's Lobby on Jan.
 6. Eight months later, the U.S. Capitol Police concluded its internal investigation into the deadly use of force after interviewing multiple witnesses and reviewing all the available evidence, including video and radio calls.
-At the time of the shooting, the probe found officers "had barricaded the Speaker's Lobby with furniture before a rioter shattered the glass door."
+At the time of the shooting, the probe found, officers "had barricaded the Speaker's Lobby with furniture before a rioter shattered the glass door."

 ASHLI BABBITT WAS ‘AMBUSHED’ DURING CAPITOL RIOT, FAMILY'S LAWYER SAYS